- Discover CSUB

 After-Hours Crisis Service: During the times The Counseling Center is closed, students can access crisis counselors who can provide referrals and information about campus and community resources, as well as provide immediate help with urgent personal, emotional, or mental health concerns.
 If crisis counseling is needed after hours, call (661) 654-3366 and press 2 to be connected to Protocall—the CSUB's After-Hours Counseling Service.

-Fall Semester 2022 (open for Zoom Counseling Sessions):
+Fall Semester 2024 (open for in-person or Zoom counseling sessions):

 The Counseling Center offers access to the CSUB crisis counseling line during the winter and spring semester breaks.